Average liar count for degree-2 Frobenius pseudoprimes: Conclusions and further work

 It is useful to note that this vanishing described in Section \ref{subsec:vanish} gives some heuristic evidence to suggest that the Baillie-PSW test is significantly more accurate than other primality tests.
 Further work to make these heuristics more precise may be worth pursuing.

-In contrast to the above the proof of Theorem \ref{thm:th2} suggests that one should expect there to exist many Frobenius-Carmichael numbers (see \cite{Grantham01} for a definition) relative to quadratic fields $K$ for which $\jac{n}{\delta_K} = -1$.
-It is likely this heuristic can be extended to show that for each fixed quadratic field $K$ there exists (infinitely many) Frobenius-Carmichael numbers $n$ relative to $K$ with $\jac{n}{\delta_K} = -1$.
+In contrast to the above, the proof of Theorem \ref{thm:th2} suggests that one should expect there to exist many Frobenius-Carmichael numbers (see \cite[Section 6]{Grantham01} for a definition) relative to quadratic fields $K$ for which $\jac{n}{\delta_K} = -1$.
+It is likely this heuristic can be extended to show that for each fixed quadratic field $K$ there exist infinitely many Frobenius-Carmichael numbers $n$ relative to $K$ with $\jac{n}{\delta_K} = -1$.
+A result of this form would be a nice extension of \cite{Grantham10}, which proved infinitely many Frobenius-Carmichael numbers $n$ for which $\jac{n}{\delta_K} = 1$.
 As such a number would also be a classical Carmichael number, such numbers would tend to lead to a failure of the Baillie-PSW test.
-If this could be done for all $K$ it would show that all $f$ admit $n$ for which $f$ is a false witness and the Jacobi symbol is $-1$.
+If this could be done for all $K$ it would show that all $f$ admit $n$ for which $f$ is a liar and the Jacobi symbol is $-1$.
 It remains an open problem to prove such numbers exist.

 It remains unclear from our results if the expected value of $L_2^-(n)$ is actually less (in an asymptotic sense) than the expected value of $L_2^+(n)$.
 Various heuristics suggest that it ought to be.
 A result of this sort would put further weight behind the Baillie-PSW test.